 The butternut squash is ready when its edges are golden brown and caramelized and the inside is soft and buttery.

-What are the Potential Health Benefits of Butternut Squash?
+Nutrition Tips: The Potential Health Benefits of Butternut Squash

-Due to its high vitamin A and C levels, butternut squash may boost immune function2.
+Due to its high vitamin A and C levels, butternut squash may boost immune function.
+[Source]

 Butternut squash is high in fiber, a beneficial nutrient in many ways.
 Not only does it feed the healthy bacteria in our gut and improve digestive health, but it also slows digestion and promotes fullness.
-A benefit that can help us reduce our overall calorie intake throughout the day3 and support long-term weight loss4.
+A benefit that can help us reduce our overall calorie intake throughout the day [Source] and support long-term weight loss.
+[Source]

 More Butternut Squash Recipes